Kotlin/dokka/README.md

   * `jekyll` - Jekyll compatible markdown

-If you want to generate the documentation as seen from Java perspective, you can add the `kotlin-as-java` plugin to the dokka plugins classpath, eg. in Gradle:
+If you want to generate the documentation as seen from Java perspective, you can add the `kotlin-as-java` plugin to the Dokka plugins classpath, eg. in Gradle:

 ```kotlin
 dependencies{